-The JPB executed Modification 2 to Supplement 2 of its Master Agreement with PG&E to construct the interconnections between PG&E's two (2) substations and the JPB's two (2) corresponding TPSS.
+The JPB executed a modification of its Master Agreement with PG&E to construct the interconnections between PG&E's two (2) substations and the JPB's two (2) corresponding TPSS.
 Construction of the interconnection between PG&E's FMC substation in San Jose and the PCEP's TPSS 2 was completed on January 18, 2021.

-The Transmission Load Operating Agreement (TLOA) between PG&E and the JPB has been executed following completion of the southern section of the Single Phase Study.
-Energization of the PG&E interconnection and TPSS-2 is scheduled for August 27, 2022.
+The Transmission Load Operating Agreement (TLOA) between PG&E and the JPB was executed following completion of the southern section of the Single Phase Study.
+Energization of the PG&E interconnection and TPSS-2 occurred on August 27, 2022.

-The interconnection between PG&E's East Grand Substation in South San Francisco and the PCEP's TPSS 1 is complete and awaiting completion, testing and energization of TPSS-1.
-Energization of TPSS-1 awaits completion of the northern section of the Single Phase Study, which is underway using the southern section report as a template; this work is expected to be completed in February 2023.
+The interconnection between PG&E's East Grand Substation in South San Francisco and the PCEP's TPSS 1 is complete and awaiting completion and testing of TPSS-1.
+Energization of TPSS-1 will occur following completion of the northern section of the Single Phase Study, which is underway using the southern section report as a template; this work is expected to be completed in February 2023.
+The JPB recently requested that PG&E execute the TLOA required prior to energization of TPSS-1.

-Recent Procurements
+Current Procurements